PostHog/posthog.com/contents/support.md

 ## Community Slack

 For general product support, join our [community Slack](/slack) group - 1,800 members and counting!
-It is by far the quickest way to get help from the PostHog team and wider community.
+It is by far the quickest way to get help from the community.

 ## Bugs or feature requests